Havagoodone/Havagoodone/README.md

-- 👋 Hi, I’m @Havagoodone
+- 👋 Hi, I’m @Havagoodone.
-- 👀 I’m interested in AI Engineering
+- 👀 I’m interested in AI Engineering and Edge Computing.
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently learning AI, deep learning for computer vision.
-- 💞️ I’m looking to collaborate on Deep Learning Project
+- 💞️ I’m looking to collaborate on good projects.
 - 📫 How to reach me mangsuhyun606@gmail.com

 <!---